jayantkathuria7/book-recommender-site/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Create a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-### Screenshots (Optional)
-*Add screenshots here if you like to showcase the UI, e.g., Top 50 Books list, recommendations section, etc.*

----

 ### Contact
-If you have any questions or suggestions, feel free to contact me at [jayant_kathuria7@gmail.com].
+If you have any questions or suggestions, feel free to contact me at [jayantkathuria7@gmail.com].

----

 ### Additional Notes:
 - **Planned Dataset Updates:** The dataset will be frequently updated to reflect new book ratings and user reviews.
 Future improvements include handling genre-based filtering and using a hybrid recommendation model to improve recommendations.

----

-This updated version includes the datasets you're using and the plans for future enhancements such as genre-based recommendations and user profiles.
-Let me know if you have any further changes or additions!